 About one year ago, North Florida Women's Care deployed mobile text messaging technology from Luma Health.
 The hope was that the patient engagement tech would help the organization keep up with appointment scheduling and respond to patients in a timely manner by using automated messaging to fill more appointments per month, decrease 20-minute call wait times, increase referrals, and decrease patient no-shows.

 There is a wide array of patient engagement and communications platform vendors.
-These companies include Everbridge, Halo Communications (Doc Halo), Mobile Heartbeat, PatientSafe Solutions, PerfectServe, QliqSOFT, Spok, Telmediq, Tiger Connect, Uniphy Health, Voalte and Vocera.
+These companies include Everbridge, Halo Communications, Mobile Heartbeat, PatientSafe Solutions, PerfectServe, QliqSOFT, Spok, Telmediq, Tiger Connect, Uniphy Health, Voalte and Vocera.